 Indigenous Curatorial Fellowship

-The CIRI Foundation is pleased to announce a partnership with the Anchorage Museum to support a Museum Sovereignty fellowship program in 2023.
+The CIRI Foundation is pleased to announce a partnership with the Anchorage Museum to support a Museum Sovereignty fellowship program.
 During this project, fellows will be invited to work with the curatorial and collections department.
 Fellows will gain hands on experience in museum work, while contributing new ways to add Indigenous perspectives to the museum field.
 The program will also seek to strengthen relationships between the Museum and Indigenous communities through sharing and collaboration.

 Access to Alaska Native Collections